Michael McDowell (racing driver): 2025: First year at Spire Motorsports

-McDowell began the 2025 season with a 11th-place finish at the 2025 Daytona 500.
-At Las Vegas in March, McDowell would score his first pole of the season and Spire's first Cup Series pole.
-McDowell would have an up-and-down year, having many close calls of a good finish.
+McDowell began the 2025 season with an eleventh-place finish at the Daytona 500.
+At Las Vegas, McDowell would score his first pole of the season and Spire's first Cup Series pole.
+McDowell would have an up-and-down year, having many close calls.

-On July 30, Josh Williams was released by Kaulig Racing, and on August 4, it was announced that McDowell would drive the No. 11 for the team at Watkins Glen.
+Kaulig Racing's Josh Williams was released by the team on July 30, McDowell would drive the No. 11 for the team at Watkins Glen in his place.

 On January 29, it was announced that McDowell would return to the Truck Series after sixteen years, driving the No. 07 truck for Spire Motorsports at Daytona and Atlanta.

 Personal life

 McDowell is married to Jami and they have five children.
 McDowell is a Christian.
 He is a native of Glendale, Arizona.

 McDowell and Justin Marks currently own a karting facility called the Trackhouse Motorplex, located 30 miles north of Charlotte, North Carolina.
 The facility opened in October 2012 and is inspired by another karting track located in Parma, Italy.